 * Click here for rating key

 Fleming's Prime Steakhouse & Wine Bar Restaurant Review: There’s no arguing that some chain restaurants really do it right.
 And Fleming’s, founded by restaurateur Paul Fleming --- the original “P.F.” in P.F.
 Chang’s --- is one of them.
 Boasting a contemporary, refined ambience, enhanced with light wood, leather banquettes and accents of cherry and amber, the 255-seat restaurant is first class all the way.
 The wine program dominated by American wines is topnotch, with 100 wines by the glass.
 An 80-label reserve list provides lofty selections of big bold reds, many with hefty price tags.
 As for the food, the exhibition kitchen turns out consistent renditions of traditional steakhouse fare.
-We recommend the 22-ounce bone-in rib-eye, or try the New Zealand lamb chops with Madeira sauce.
+We recommend the 20-ounce bone-in rib-eye, or try the double-thick pork chops with apple and jícama.
 Prime rib is the special every Sunday.
-Side dishes can feed an army; don’t miss the crisp asparagus with hollandaise (on the side if you request), creamed spinach, and the cheesy house potatoes spiked with jalapeños.
-A happy hour $6 bar menu, served from 5 p.m. to 7 p.m., includes a selection of wines and cocktails, along with appetizers such as pan-crisped pork belly with goat cheese grits, and cedar-roasted mushroom and artichoke flatbread.
+Side dishes can feed an army; don’t miss the crisp asparagus with hollandaise (on the side, if you request), creamed spinach, and the cheesy house potatoes spiked with jalapeños.
+A happy hour $6 bar menu, served from 5 p.m. to 7 p.m., includes a selection of wines and cocktails, along with appetizers such as salt and pepper shrimp, and cedar-roasted mushroom and artichoke flatbread.
 For dessert, the chocolate lava cake won't disappoint.